dzbeck/multiscanner/docs/install.rst

 Installing Elasticsearch
 ------------------------

-Starting with ElasticSearch 2.x, field names can no longer contain '.' (dot) characters.
+Starting with Elasticsearch 2.x, field names can no longer contain '.' (dot) characters.
 Thus, the elasticsearch_storage module adds a pipeline called "dedot" with a processor to replace dots in field names with underscores.

 Add the following to the elasticsearch.yml configuration file for the dedot processor to work::